 Equivalent Course(s): TAPS 32310

-Instructor(s): E. Lansana Terms Offered: Winter
+Instructor(s): E. Hooper Lansana Terms Offered: Winter

-Equivalent Course(s): CHST 22500
+Equivalent Course(s): CHST 22505, TAPS 32505

-Instructor(s): E. Mercer Terms Offered: Winter
+Instructor(s): S. Bockley Terms Offered: Spring

 TAPS 22900.
 Introduction to Theater & Performance Studies.
 100 Units.

 This course is designed to introduce students to foundational concepts and critical skills relevant to the study of theater and performance.
 In addition to wide-ranging readings and discussions, students will attend a variety of performances and screenings representing a cross-section of genres, interpretive styles, and institutional settings.
 Although the course will be directed by John Muse, it will be divided into discrete units, each led by a different instructor from the TAPS teaching staff.
 Thus, students will gain exposure to a variety of teaching styles, areas of expertise, and approaches to the field.
-The course is open to all undergraduate students as an elective; it also serves as a required course for all TAPS majors and minors.
+The course is open to all undergraduate students as an elective; it also serves as a required course for all TAPS majors.

 Note(s): Attendance at first class session is mandatory.